T00lio/quiz/client/README.md

 ## 3. Contact

-If you have found any bugs in the Shuffle Editor, have any questions, comments or ideas for new features, feel free to contact us:
+If you have found any bugs in the App, have any questions, comments or ideas for new features, feel free to contact us:

-support@shuffle.dev

-## 4. Credits & Special thanks

-We use placeholders from https://unsplash.com/
+salvacorp@gmail.com